AbhayKejriwal/BloodBankAPI/README.md

 ## Test Results

-The test results screenshots are available in the Postman Test Results folder.
+The test results screenshots are available in the 'PostmanTestResults' folder.